How to place and maintain smoke alarms

 You could add another layer of protection by installing optical smoke alarms in every bedroom.
 This can be important as studies have shown that sometimes children and older adults don't wake up when a smoke alarm on the landing goes off.

-Interlinked smoke alarms could be a real advantage when there's a fire.
-And you could also place ionisation smoke alarms in the loft and areas such as living and dining rooms.
+Interlinked smoke alarms could be a real advantage when there's a fire - if one alarm detects smoke, all the alarms sound.
+You could also place ionisation smoke alarms in the loft and areas such as living and dining rooms.

 Find out which models from brands including FireAngel and Ei Electronics have earned our Best Buy smoke alarm recommendations.